trevordevore/levurehelper-dataview_tree/README.md

 In order to use the DataView Tree helper you must do two things:

 1. Assign the behavior of your DataView control to `stack "DataView Tree Behavior"`.
 If you are already using a custom behavior with your DataView then assign the behavior __of your custom behavior__ to `stack "DataView Tree Behavior"`
-2. Create an array in the specified format and assign it to the `dvtTree` property of the DataView.
+2. Create an array in the specified format and assign it to the `dvTree` property of the DataView.
 3. Create one or more templates to display types of nodes in the tree.
 4. Implement the `DataForNode` message in order to feed the tree data as needed.